rhysbratti/scripts/ipaudit/README.md

 This is another small but powerful script.
 If placed in the `/etc/profile.d/` directory, it sends a telegram notification (using the `send_telegram_notification.sh` script) whenver a user logs into the system.
 Its a great tool that helps keep peace of mind, knowing that nobody else is logging into my system but me.

+# Send Telegram Notification Script

+Short but sweet, sends a Telegram message via Telegram bot to a group chat.
+You might have seen this one being used in other scripts here, I use it to keep up to date on what's happening on my machine.
+Very versitile and really easy to set up.